INFANT BAPTISM REQUIREMENTS FOR SAINT RAPHAEL PARISH

 To have a child baptized:

 You must be a registered parishioner or the relative of a registered parishioner of St. Raphael.
-(Call the parish receptionist, 630-355-4545, x 120, if you are not registered.
-Registrations are taken over the phone.)
+(Call the parish receptionist at 630-355-4545 if you are not registered or stop by the parish office.)

 If you are a relative of a registered parishioner, you will be required to provide St. Raphael’s with a letter of delegation from your home parish granting us permission to perform the baptism

 You will be required to attend a Baptism Information Session before the baptism.
 (If you are a relative of a parishioner, this can be done at your home parish, with proof of attendance given to us.)

 Baptismal Prep Classes are usually held on the second Sunday of the month from 1:30 -3:00 PM.
 Please call for specific dates or check the website calendar.